| Wilson Savoy with Drew Simon on drums at Festivals

 sessions, and Blues de Bosco, a perennial Cajun

 favorite, as well as other songs noted below.
+Drew Simon's vocals on the

 late Phillip Alleman's "I'm Not Lonesome Anymore" perfectly